 October Oddities Let’s Get Growing Competition

 October 6-8, 2018

-Columbus Day Weekend will feature a growing exhibition for all ages – professionals, hobbyists, and amateurs alike.
+Columbus Day Weekend will feature a growing exhibition on October 6th for all ages – professionals, hobbyists, and amateurs alike.
 Plant in the spring, tend over the summer, and bring us your odd harvest in the fall!
 Tower Hill will offer prizes in the following categories: Funniest, Oddest, Kid-Grown, Veggie Creations, and Best in Show.
 All ages are welcome to compete in each category.
 The Best in Show winner will receive a $100 cash prize, the winner of the Kid-Grown exhibition will receive a $50 cash prize, and each winner of the other three categories will be awarded $20 gift cards for the Garden Shop at Tower Hill.
 Entries can include harvested vegetables and fruits, any interesting plant parts, or whole potted plants.
 Judges will include celebrity judge Roger Swain, in addition to our in-house horticultural experts.

 Roger Swain, “the man with the red suspenders”, is recognized by millions as host of The Victory Garden, television’s longest-running gardening show.
 For fifteen years Roger planted and pruned, harvested and chatted with PBS viewers across the country.
 Subsequently, he co-hosted People, Places and Plants on HGTV, a show which celebrated New England gardens and gardeners, and featured Roger’s commentary, “Food for Thought.”